lufinkey/react-native-events/README.md

 Add `$(SRCROOT)/../../react-native-event-emitter/ios` to *Header Search Paths* in your project settings.
 (If your project is a scoped package, you may need to add more `../` to the path)

-Then make your native module conform to `RNEventConformer` like so:
+Then make your native module conform to `RNEventConformer`:

 ```objc
 // MyNativeModule.h